gdhorne/data-scientists-toolbox/README.md

         -u dst gdhorne/data-scientists-toolbox \
         sh -c "exec >/dev/tty 2>/dev/tty </dev/tty && /usr/bin/screen -s /bin/bash"

 Without a controlling TTY the screen utility would not function.
+After exiting the container it is possible to resume by using the Docker command: docker start -ai container\_name.

 ## Build from Scratch